-Shetland's Year of Festivals
+Shetland's Festival Year

-There's a wealth of festivals covering all kinds of interests and activities organised throughout the year in Shetland.
 Here's a brief outline of some of the more well-known events...

 AUGUST: Shetland Boat Week, based around the Shetland Museum, showcases Shetland’s marine heritage and includes boat trips, tours, children’s activities and demonstrations of traditional skills.
 Screenplay Film Festival attracts internationally renowned film professionals to take part in lectures, screenings and discussions, based at Mareel.
-The main Shetland Agricultural Shows take place at Voe, Walls, Cunningsburgh, Unst and Yell.
+The Shetland Agricultural Shows take place at Voe, Walls, Cunningsburgh, Unst and Yell.

 SEPTEMBER features Shetland Wool Week, a celebration of the islands’ high quality yarn, the craftspeople who use it to make incredible products and the native sheep from which it originates.
 This festival includes classes, exhibitions and tours.